Mrekyle/ci-project-4/notes.md

 Add code block comments
 Fix bug on recipes page with auth.user.none
 Add comments to recipe page page and likes
+Add back and next buttons to the recipe post page

 Maybe:

 Add alerts for log in/out/posting/editing
 Add breadcrumb navigation to the application under the header/navbar Dark Mode